 Air Quality & Community Science

 Community science, also known as “citizen science” or “participatory science,” is an expansive field where the public contributes to scientific knowledge and understanding.
 Ordinary people participate in projects, collect data, and share information to help better understand environmental concerns happening in their communities, such as soil contamination, microplastic pollution, and environmental justice issues.
-Sensors are one tool that community members can use for Knowing Their Air by monitoring the air quality in their area.
+Sensors are one tool that community members can use for Staying Air Aware by monitoring the air quality in their area.

 Air Central Texas provides FREE PurpleAir sensors through our Be Air Smart program to qualifying partners to help them better understand their air quality.
 These low-cost, easy-setup sensors contribute to PurpleAir's online map that provides real-tine PM concentrations data.